aldemira/webbill/README.md

 DISCLAMER: I'm neither a JS developer nor a fan of javascript.
 So this code isn't a state of art programming.
 If you don't like anything about it, feel free to send a PR!

-DISCLAMER++: Also what a better place to piece this software on a M$ own site as a joke.
+DISCLAMER++: Also what a better place to put this software, on a M$'s own site as a joke.

 Original Programming by:
   Main Programmer: